The Blue-Eyed Satanist

 The Scriptures tell us Jesus dealt with evil entities; He ordered His followers to do the same.
 That’s explicit enough.
 We needn’t argue here for the existence of Satan and his minions.
 A Christian must believe in and battle Satan and his followers until the end comes.
 (For more on this, see Matthew’s series on Satan (SR1) in The Sandbox.)

 Exceptionally canny, seductive and attractive to human senses, Evil can afford to be at its most crude and vicious to attract and fill the desire of those humans already base through their lusts, weaknesses, choices and decisions.
-My concern here, however, is the manner in which good people can unknowingly and unwittingly, open themselves to be influenced, entrapped and taken into bondage by Evil.
+My concern here, however, is the manner in which good people can unknowingly and unwittingly, open themselves to be influenced, entrapped and taken into bondage by Evil and New Age.

 Ministry has proven the way out of bondage is much more difficult than the way in.
 A prepared Christian, studies the many, very direct, Scripture teachings that spell out deception, temptation, idolatry and sin; and anticipates evil’s intent, action and lust for souls.
 Knowledge of Satan’s tactics is a must — not an option — in every Christian’s life.